If you think your husband or wife (or marriage in general) is boring, it's time to act.

 If you feel like you’re stuck in a rut or like your marriage is boring (just like your husband or wife), then it may be time to inject some energy into it.

-While it’s common for the excitement in the early stages of marriage to wear off over time, it’s important to notice if the time you spend with your spouse seems more like a chore than a choice.
+While it’s common for the excitement in the early stages of a marriage to wear off over time, it’s important to notice if the time you spend with your spouse seems more like a chore than a choice.

-Simply put, if you’re constantly wondering what you’re missing out on or asking yourself if things are as good as they’ll ever get, then you need to take action before your marriage tumbles completely downhill.
+Simply put, if you’re constantly wondering what you’re missing out on or asking yourself if things are as good as they’ll ever get, then you need to take action before your marriage tumbles completely down hill.

+The problem with boredom in a marriage is that it can quickly lead to infidelity, divorce and other methods of escape.
 But before you panic, the good news is that there are ways to save a marriage from the dreaded plague of boredom.

 RELATED: 21 Things To Talk About When You're Bored